No Man’s Land: Europe’s Newest Energetic Border-Crossing Bluegrass Band

 “Girls just wanna have fun… And our idea of fun is playing hard-driving bluegrass!"

-At the European Bluegrass Summit in Prague in March 2025, Signe Borch (Denmark, guitar) and Kylie Kay Anderson (USA/Netherlands, mandolin) got the idea to start an all-female jam in a quiet hallway of the convention center.
-Summoning their friend Loes van Schaijk (Netherlands/Czech Republic) to play double bass and complete their harmony vocals, their spontaneous jam quickly attracted a large group of female bluegrass musicians from all over Europe and the USA.
-Positive vibes resonated throughout the convention center because for most of the participants, it was the first time in their lives that they got to pick exclusively with other women.
-This immediately raised the question: was it also the last?
+At the European Bluegrass Summit in Prague in March 2025, Signe Borch (Denmark, guitar) and Kylie Kay Anderson (USA/Netherlands, mandolin) started a jam in a quiet hallway of the convention center.
+Summoning their friend Loes van Schaijk (Netherlands/Czech Republic) to play double bass and complete their harmony vocals, their jam quickly attracted a large group of female bluegrass musicians from all over Europe and the USA.
+Positive vibes resonated throughout the convention center because for most of the participants, it was the first time they got to pick exclusively with other women.